robotprogrammer22/PILOT/README.md

 * PostgreSQL with PostGIS spatial extension
 * USGS-Astrogeology distribution of AstroWebMaps
 * A footprint database based on the UPC schema

+# Install

+* Download the repository
+* At the top level of pilot, download https://github.com/USGS-Astrogeology/AstroWebMaps
+* Copy the file configure-EDIT.php to configure.php.
+Edit the config fields.
+  * Set database parameters.
+PILOT requires a database based on the UPC scheam.
+  * PILOT can search up to three databases.
+The current UPC search database is split into three different parts (Mars, Moon, the rest of the solar system).
+  * If you are using a single database in the UPC schema, use the same parameters for each database.
+  * Astrogeology URL's should work unless you are setting up the site on internal network.
+  * Jquery libs are included in the download.
+  * Map libs should point to the downloaded AstroWebMaps.
+The path may need to be tweaked.
+* One javascript file must be tweaked to set image path: js/pilotPanels.js.
+Set imagePath on line 372.
+It should point to the image directory inside the downloaded AstroWebMaps.

+Note: a new schema for the UPC is in development.
+PILOT is going through a major version change to reflect these changes.